|Write a one-act play. In fifteen minutes of stage

 In a play we write about the day when something

 important happens.
-Plays are like a gathering storm that
+Plays take place on the day a gathering storm

 finally breaks!
 Plays occur on days unlike any other